CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-10-02.md

 *   @sjn - possible recruitment opportunities during LPW

 ### CPANSA feed
-*   @garu will work on stabalizing this week
+*   @garu will work on stabilizing this week

 ### Upcoming events and deadlines